swiftlang/swift-evolution/proposals/0000-objectivecbridgeable.md

     2. If the `ObjectiveCType` is defined in Swift, it must be an `@objc` class type.
 The compiler will annotate the generated bridging header with `SWIFT_BRIDGED()` automatically.
 5. The Swift type and `ObjectiveCType` must be defined in the same module.
 If the `ObjectiveCType` is defined in Objective-C then it must come from the same-named Objective-C module.

 ## Ambiguity and Casting

-Resolving bridged types adopts the general principle of automatic thunk generation only when there is no ambiguity, but always using the protocol implementation when explicitly casting or when bridging collection types.
+The compiler generates automatic thunks only when there is no ambiguity, while explicit casts and bridged collection types always use the protocol implementation.

 1. For `ObjectiveCType`s defined in Objective-C:
     1. Omitting the `SWIFT_BRIDGED()` attribute causes Objective-C APIs using the `ObjectiveCType` to import without automatic bridging.
-A user may resolve the ambiguity in Swift by explicitly casting to an `ObjectiveCBridgeable` Swift type (eg: `NSObject as!
-Foo<T>`)
+    2. There are no implicit conversions from the Swift type to its Objective-C bridged type; if an Objective-C parameter imports as `SomeObjectiveCType`, attempting to pass `Foo<T>` is an error.
+However a user *may* explicitly cast to an `ObjectiveCBridgeable` Swift type (eg: `funcTakingObjCObject(Foo<T> as!
+SomeObjectiveCType`).
-    2. Bridged collection types will still observe the protocol conformance if cast to a Swift type (eg: `NSArray as?
-[Int]` will call the `ObjectiveCBridgeable` implementation of `Int`)
+    3. Bridged collection types will still observe the protocol conformance if cast to a Swift type (eg: `NSArray as?
+[Int]` will call the `ObjectiveCBridgeable` implementation on `Array`, which itself will call the implementation on `Int` for the elements)
-2. For `ObjectiveCType`s defined in Swift:
-    1. If multiple Swift types bridge to the same `@objc` type then automatic thunk generation (from Rule #2) is disabled and the property or method will not be exposed in the generated bridging header.
-The user may provide an `@objc` alternative to resolve the ambiguity by explicitly casting (eg: `return Foo<T> as!
-SomeObjcObject`)
-    2. If a collection type is passed to an Objective-C API, the collection will still call the protocol to perform the conversion (eg: passing `[String]` to `- (void)printStrings:(NSArray <NSString *> *)strings` will call the `ObjectiveCBridgeable` implementation of `String`).
+2. A Swift type may bridge to an Objective-C base class then provide different subclass instances at runtime, but no other Swift type may bridge to that base class or any of its subclasses.
+    1. The compiler should emit a diagnostic when it detects two Swift types attempting to bridge to the same `ObjectiveCType`.
+3. An exception to these rules exists for trivially convertable built-in types like `NSInteger` &lt;--&gt; `Int` when specified outside of a bridged collection type.
+In those cases the compiler will continue the existing behavior, bypassing the `ObjectiveCBridgeable` protocol.
+The effect is that types like `Int` will not bridge to `NSNumber` unless contained inside a collection type (see `BuiltInBridgeable below`).

 ## Example